BenKuhnhaeuser/RattanID/VSEARCH_Pipeline/Slurm_Instructions.md

 # VSEARCH Pipeline - processing of multiple samples using Slurm

-For batch processing of multiple samples, you can use the provided [slurm script](vsearch_raw_to_query.sh).
+For batch processing of multiple samples at a high performance computing facility, you can use the provided [slurm script](vsearch_raw_to_query.sh).
 Here, we provide instructions on what preparations and modifications to the script are needed, and how to execute the script.

 ## Preparations
 ### Install required software using anaconda